 Andrew Jack is global education editor for the Financial Times, writing on educational issues around the world and editorial lead for the free FT schools programme.
 He was previously head of curated content, deputy editor of the big read section, pharmaceuticals correspondent, and a foreign correspondent in France and Russia.

-A noted researcher, his work has been cited more than 20,000 times.
-James has led multiple National Science Foundation research grants and has served as an associate editor for five top research journals.
-The recipient of two Dean’s Research Awards from the Marshall School of Business, he is a life member, and elected Fellow, of the American Statistical Association and the Institute of Mathematical Statistics.
+James is a noted scholar and researcher.
+His extensive published works include numerous articles, conference proceedings, and book chapters focused on statistical and machine learning methodologies.
+His work has been cited more than 30,000 times.
+James is also co-author of the extremely successful textbook, An Introduction to Statistical Learning.
+He has led multiple National Science Foundation research grants and has served as an associate editor for five top research journals.
+The recipient of two Dean’s Research Awards from the USC Marshall School of Business, he is an elected Fellow of the American Statistical Association and the Institute of Mathematical Statistics.

 Kenneth B. Kahn, Ph.D., is a Professor and Dean of the Strome College of Business at Old Dominion University.
 In the role of Dean, he serves as chief executive officer for the College and strives to enhance the college’s reputation as a problem-solving leader in business education, scholarship, and research.
 Prior to joining Old Dominion University, Dr. Kahn was a Professor and Dean of Cleveland State University’s Monte Ahuja College of Business.
 He also has held leadership and faculty positions at Virginia Commonwealth University, Purdue University, The University of Tennessee, and Georgia Tech.